 6. Is Fertility and Pregnancy Affected by Gastric Sleeve Surgery?

 Studies have shown that being obese can negatively affect fertility in both men and women.
-For maternal-age women, obesity can make it difficult to get pregnant and can bring about difficulties during pregnancy if she does conceive.
+For maternal-age women, obesity can make it difficult to get pregnant and bring about difficulties during pregnancy if she does conceive.

 7. How Much Does Gastric Sleeve Surgery Cost?
 Does Insurance Cover the Procedure?